harcomaase/lsp-gpt/Readme.md

 While exploring GPT-4 usage as an API endpoint, OpenAI released a preview version of an enhanced GPT-4 version: GPT-4-turbo.
-Switching to this version unfortunately slightly changes the response behaviour a bit: Responses are now markdown-formatted, meaning the JSON payload is wrapped in a Markdown code block, and GPT-4-turbo even adds explanation text.
+Switching to this version unfortunately slightly changes the response behaviour: Responses are now markdown-formatted, meaning the JSON payload is wrapped in a Markdown code block, and GPT-4-turbo even adds explanation text.